The benefits of squalane in olive oil

-- shark squalene and marine squalene, which are only intented to a pharmaceutical use (vaccines) and sourced from non-CITES species,
+- shark squalene and marine squalene, for pharmaceutical use (vaccines) and come from non-CITES species,

 - vegetable squalene, intented to cosmetic products, which is vegetable oil squalene transformed into squalane.
 Sophim’s expertise is the hydrogenation of squalene into squalane (C30H62) from olives.

-It is a real asset as squalene tends to be instable, because of the insaturation of its carbonated chain.
-During the hydrogenation, the saturation of the carbon chain makes it possible to obtain a very stable molecule which is used as an active emollient in many cosmetic applications.
-Squalane has qualities for spreadability and skin absorption.
-It prevents water loss and restores skin suppleness.
-Its soft, silky, non-greasy touch, its stability and total innocuity makes it an irreplaceable base for quality emulsions.
+This is a real asset as squalene tends to be unstable, due to the unsaturation of its carbon chain.
+During hydrogenation, saturation of the carbon chain results in a very stable molecule which is used as an active emollient in many cosmetic applications.
+Squalane has spreading and skin absorption qualities.
+It prevents water loss and restores the skin’s suppleness.
+Its soft, silky, non-greasy feel, stability and complete safety make it an irreplaceable base for quality emulsions.

-- it is a molecule obtained from a natural source, olive.
-It can allow you to claim naturality in your formulas from these ingredients and thus answer the increasing demand of the consumer for cleaner and more natural products.
+- It is a molecule obtained from a natural source, the It can allow you to claim naturalness in your formulas from these ingredients and thus meet the growing consumer demand for cleaner and more natural products.

-- the security of supply is ensured: as the olive is a renewable raw material, olive squalane ensures a long-term strategy of supply.
-Indeed, Olive oil is the main oil used around the Mediterranean sea, and its production is increasing every year.
+- Security of supply is assured: as olive is a renewable raw material, olive squalane ensures a long-term supply strategy.
+Olive oil is the main oil used around the Mediterranean basin, and its production increases every year.

-- the olive tree is a sustainable resource, as it is rooted in the Mediterranean area for centuries, and do not need any deforestation or monoculture for its cultivation.
+- The olive tree is a sustainable resource, as it has been rooted in the Mediterranean region for centuries, and does not require deforestation or monoculture to grow.

-- our olive squalane is COSMOS approved: the Ecocert certification was renewed this year.
-It ensures you the quality of our ingredients and the respect of cosmetic standards.
+- Our olive squalane is COSMOS approved: the Ecocert certification was renewed this year.
+It guarantees the quality of our ingredients and compliance with cosmetic standards.

-- as it is a squalene derived, squalane has a great skin affinity
+- As it is a squalene derivative, squalane has a great affinity with the skin

-- its behaviour in beauty products: very soft textures, good moisturizer, high penetration rate… beyond its cosmetic benefits, natural olive oil squalane is a sensoriality asset.
+- Its behaviour in beauty products: very soft textures, good moisturising, high penetration rate, and more; beyond its cosmetic benefits, the squalane of natural olive oil is a sensorial asset.

 Phytosqualan cosmetic applications

 Phytosqualan is a real asset for your formulas.
-It is an olive oil sourced squalane, and thus allow you to claim naturality in your cosmetic products or formulas.
+It is a squalane derived from olive oil, and thus allows you to claim the naturalness of your cosmetic products or formulas.

-As Phytosqualan is a squalane oil, it is to be easily integrated, with other cosmetic ingredients, into personal care formulas: skin care, hair care, and make-up.
+As Phytosqualan is a squalane oil, it can be easily integrated, with other cosmetic ingredients, in personal care formulas: skin care, hair care and make-up.

-Phytosqualan is particularly recommended in facial skin care applications.
-Its main benefits are to restore the lipidic barrier, and to deeply hydrate the skin.
+Phytosqualan is particularly recommended for facial skin care applications.
+Its main benefits are to restore the lipid barrier and to deeply moisturise the skin.

-Thus, it can be integrated in care products such as oily serums for the face, eye care, anti-aging formulas, and skin care dedicated to mature skin.
-It is a great moisturizer, and an ally for dry skin and sensitive skins, as it helps to restore the protective barrier of the epidermis.
-Phytosqualan has also sensorial assets, and will allow you to develop formulas for silky, non-greasy touch creams, and will be particularly suitable for dry oils in the body formulas and massage oils.
+Thus, it can be integrated into skin care products such as oily face serums, eye care products, anti-ageing formulas, and skin care products for mature skin.
+It is an excellent moisturiser, and an ally of dry and sensitive skin, as it helps restore the protective barrier of the epidermis.
+Phytosqualan also has sensorial benefits, and will allow you to develop cream formulas with a silky, non-greasy feel, and are particularly suited to dry oils in body formulas and massage oils.

-Phytosqualan is also recommended in hair care formulations as it smooths and coats the hair fibre.
-It forms a protective film on the surface of the fibre and helps maintain its hydration.
-Its dry feel makes it very suitable for dry, silky touch emulsions.
-It is therefore particularly recommended for restorative or protective serum formulations, and products dedicated to specific needs such as: split ends, dry, dehydrated hair, curly, coloured, straightened hair, etc.
+Phytosqualan is also recommended in hair care formulations as it smoothes and coats the hair fibre.
+It forms a protective film on the surface of the fibre and helps to maintain its moisture.
+Its dry feel makes it very suitable for dry emulsions that are silky to the touch.
+It is therefore particularly recommended for the formulation of repairing or protective serums, and products for specific needs such as: split ends; dry, dehydrated hair; curly, coloured, or straightened hair, etc.

-Finally, Phytosqualan is recommended in make-up formulations, including lipsticks, mascara, cream foundation, for its high spreading properties.
-The application of the product is smoother, bringing high comfort to the consumer during its use.
+Finally, Phytosqualan is recommended in make-up formulations, particularly lipsticks, mascaras and cream foundations, for its strong spreading power.
+The application of the product is smoother, making it more pleasant for the consumer during its use.
 Its silky and slippery but dry feel brings sensoriality to your formula.
-Lastly it will promote an optimal dispersion of the pigments, allowing the color to be spread homogeneously.
+Finally, it provides an optimal dispersion of the pigments, resulting in a homogeneous diffusion of the colour.